nu-tech-ethics/summer2024/pages/syllabus.md

 The course is open to all students.
 For CS majors, minors, and graduate students, the course aims to help students to consider and grapple with ethical dimensions of their work, in order to inform a more critical technical practice.
 For students coming into the class from other disciplinary vantage points, the course aims to provide a solid foundation for thinking about the possibilities, risks, and impacts of computer-mediated infrastructures on society.

 ## Acknowledgements
+Acknowledging the role we and our tech play in the use and abuse of land and labor is a crucial step in understanding the impacts of technology.
+During Winter 2024 we worked collectively as a class to draft a 'tecth, land, and labor acknowledgement.'
+While we recognize an acknowledgement is never really 'finalized', below is the version we ended up with at the end of the quarter.

+<iframe src="https://docs.google.com/document/d/e/2PACX-1vS8KpJkiefyOFy6BSZRA0oDJvT31sIM25s184SLJxAMLo6yq-nfu3ljCydJAuTObJ47vB01UO2xmGQk/pub?embedded=true" height="350px"></iframe>

-This course was originally developed in collaboration with Dr. Sepehr Vakil, Dr. Sarah Van Wart, and Natalie Araujo Melo.
+Of note, this course was originally developed in collaboration with Dr. Sepehr Vakil, Dr. Sarah Van Wart, and Natalie Araujo Melo.

 ## Required Texts
 All assigned readings will be available via Canvas as PDFs, no purchase required.
 If you would like to dive more in-depth into the topics we learn about, below are the books we will be reading chapters from (in chronological order):